 least 50 years old are available online without charge at

 Missouri State Archives advanced search.
 This is an

 official Missouri Death Certificate, but it is not embossed as a legal

-document.
-IMPORTANT: Do not use a middle name or initial when
+can be difficult to read and are often misspelled.
+Do not use a middle name or initial when

-searching.
+searching; less is better.
 This link covers all Missouri counties.